 Divorce & Bankruptcy in Springfield, MO

-Our team of experienced bankruptcy attorneys at Reynolds and Gold has helped numerous people throughout Springfield, and Southwest Missouri navigate divorce and bankruptcy.
+Our team of experienced bankruptcy attorneys at Reynolds and Gold has helped numerous people throughout the surrounding area navigate bankruptcy.
 For a free consultation, contact us today.
-During your initial consultation, we’ll discuss if it makes sense for you to file for bankruptcy and whether you should file before or after your divorce is finalized.
+During your initial consultation, we will discuss if it makes sense for you to file for bankruptcy and whether you should file before or after your divorce is finalized.
 We also offer you our advice regarding debt and property settlements to protect your best interests as you file for divorce and bankruptcy.

 How does bankruptcy work during a divorce?

-Depending on your particular situation, bankruptcy, whether you’re filing Chapter 7 or Chapter 13, may look differently for you compared to some other person.
-At times, it may be beneficial for you to file for bankruptcy before filing for divorce.
-Other times, it might make sense to wait to file until after your divorce is finalized.
+Depending on your particular situation, it may be beneficial for you to file for bankruptcy before filing for divorce.
+Other times, it might make sense to wait to file bankruptcy until after your divorce is finalized.
 To learn more about how bankruptcy works during a divorce, check out this article.

 - Individual income